 As part of a recent update, you can now invite anyone outside of your Office 365 group to use the app as well, which now puts it more in line with Slack in which you can offer access to someone via email and restrict the chat rooms the individual can join.
 With support for guest users, it opens the Microsoft option up to a much larger audience.
 The company says it is now being used by 125,000 organizations in 25 languages.

 The real strength of Microsoft Teams lies in its deep integration with Office 365.
 You can easily embed and collaborate over Word, Excel, PowerPoint, SharePoint, OneNote and other Office files.
 Skype calling is built in, so your colleagues can easily arrange voice or video conferences.
+In fact, Microsoft recently confirmed Teams will replace Skype for Business and the company's communications platform.
+But a timeline hasn't been established yet for when that change will happen.
 Microsoft has also done a good job at making Teams cross-platform, with versions for Windows, Mac, iOS, Android and the web.Microsoft Teams plays nicely with Office files thanks to the program's deep integration with the company's other services.
 Credit: Microsoft

 Teams also offers a feature that many in Slack have been hoping to get for a long time: in-line replies.
 This greatly improves the conversation flow, as you can reply to just one individual and create a separate strand.